rodoshi16/rodoshi16/README.md

 Hi, thanks for stopping by!
-Time is money, here’s all you need in 5 seconds:
+Time is money so here’s all you need in 5 seconds:

 ****This is Rodoshi ✨****